Skip to content

 Health-promoting effects of betaine (TMG) – What is a methyl group donor?

-To better understand the complex biochemistry behind TMG, let's imagine the methyl group like a hat.
-This hat can be passed on using a process called “methylation.”
-A new molecule now “puts on” this cap and its biochemical properties are thereby changed.
-This is expressed in a changed activity and even a completely different function of the new hat wearer.
-This step is a crucial part of many physiological processes in the human body.
+To better understand the complex biochemistry behind TMG, let us imagine the methyl group as a hat.
+This hat can be passed on through a process called “methylation”.
+A new molecule now “puts on” this hat and is thereby changed in its biochemical properties.
+This is expressed in a changed activity to a completely different function of the new cap wearerThis step therefore forms a crucial part of many physiological processes in the human body.

-Spinach makes you strong.“ Many of us will probably have heard this sentence in our childhood.
+"Spinach makes you strong.“ Many of us have probably heard this sentence in our childhood.
 But is there any truth to this statement?
-This thesis can be traced back to the view that emerged at the time that spinach would be an ideal tonic due to its high iron content.
-Unfortunately, this iron myth turned out to be only half true, as only dried spinach contains a large amount of iron.
-In fresh spinach, however, the proportion is one tenth smaller due to the high water content.
+This theory is based on the view that emerged at the time that spinach was an ideal tonic due to its high iron content.
+Unfortunately, this iron myth turned out to be only half true, as only dried spinach contains a large amount of ironIn fresh spinach, however, the proportion is one tenth smaller due to the high water content.

-Despite this misunderstanding, other strengthening ingredients have been discovered over time.
-According to recent studies, nitrates and steroids present in spinach are responsible for increased muscle growth.
-In addition spinach is the largest natural source of the multifunctional nutrient betaine, with approximately 550 mg per 100 g.
-That corresponds to at least 0.55% of the total.
-So it's probably less the iron than the betaine in spinach that makes us strong.
+Despite this misunderstanding, other strengthening ingredients were discovered over time.According to recent studies, nitrates and steroids present in spinach are responsible for increased muscle growth.
+In addition to this forms spinach with about 550 mg per 100 g the largest natural source of the multifunctional nutrient betaine.
+That corresponds to 0.55 % of the total.
+So it is probably not the iron but the betaine in spinach that makes us strong.

-Homocysteine and betaine (trimethylglycine)
+homocysteine and betaine (trimethylglycine)

 NAD+ and TMG – better together?

-Performance-enhancing effects of betaine – what is an osmolyte?
+Performance-enhancing effects of betaine – What is an osmolyte?

-Betaine, if it is not included in the methylation metabolism, is absorbed by the tissue and acts as an organic osmolyte in regulating cell volume.
-TMG protects the cell by helping to maintain and stabilize the water and energy balance, as well as metabolic function.
-In skeletal muscles, it contributes to the swelling of muscle fibers, consequently stimulating protein synthesis and improving its stability.
+Betaine, if not included in methylation metabolism, is taken up by tissues and acts as an organic osmolyte in regulating cell volume.
+TMG protects the cell by helping to maintain and stabilize water and energy balance, as well as metabolic functionIn skeletal muscles, it contributes to the swelling of muscle fibers, thus stimulating protein synthesis and improving its stability.

 A large meta-analysis found that high levels of betaine supplementation (more than 4 grams per day over a period of several weeks) can increase blood lipid levels.

-If you betaine supplement, you should not exceed a daily dose of between 2-4 grams.
-We recommend a daily dose of 1-3 grams.
-In these studies, participants all took more than 4 grams per day.
-This is approximately the amount of betaine contained in one kilogram of raw spinach.
+If you betaine supplement, you should not exceed a daily dose of between 2-4 gramsWe recommend a daily dose of 1-3 grams.
+In these studies, participants all consumed more than 4 grams per day.
+This is approximately the amount of betaine found in a kilogram of raw spinach.

 Betaine HCL – similar name, different effect

 The abbreviation Betaine HCL stands for betaine hydrochloride refers to the salt of betaine.
-It is very often confused with betaine (trimethylglycine, TMG).
-However, anhydrous betaine (TMG) has completely different chemical and physiological properties.
+It is often confused with betaine (trimethylglycine, TMG)However, anhydrous betaine (TMG) has completely different chemical and physiological properties.

 Betaine HCL usually makes the environment (in the body) more acidic.
-This effect is desirable when there is a deficiency of stomach acid.
-This should always be done in consultation with a doctor, as a changed pH value in the stomach can affect the absorption of medication.
+This effect is desired in the case of a deficiency of stomach acidThis should always be done in consultation with doctors, as a change in the pH value in the stomach can affect the absorption of medication.
 In addition, some side effects can occur if you overdose on betaine HCL.

 Sources